stelligent/lockdown/README.md

 ### `python3 lockdown.py` executes the following actions:

-1. Cut off all network access to all subnets
+1. Cut off all network access to all subnets.
-   * NACLs are applied to prevent any and all traffic
+   * NACLs are applied to prevent any and all traffic.
-   * Security groups are left intact for forensics
+   * Security groups are left intact for forensics.

-2. Deactivate all IAM users and roles
+2. Deactivate all IAM users and roles.
    * Deny policy is attached to all users, groups and roles.
    * Mitigates attacks such as persistant sts sessions, cross-account access, or cron'd Lambdas.
-   * Existing policies are left intact for forensics
+   * Existing policies are left intact for forensics.

-3. EBS snapshot all instances
+3. Image all instances.
-   * All instance volumes are snapshotted for forensics
+   * All running instances are imaged.

-4. Disable public s3 access
+4. Disable public S3 access on all buckets.
-   * Add bucket policy to disable all public reads and writes
+   * Add Private ACL to all buckets to disable all public reads and writes.
-   * This protects from data exfiltration and file warehousing
+   * This protects from data exfiltration and file warehousing.
+   * This is irreversible and must be restored manually, if necessary.

-5. Execute any forensic tooling via SSM
+5. Execute any forensic tooling via SSM.
-   * Capture running processes and system memory
+   * Capture running processes and system memory.

-6. Stop all running instances
+6. Stop all running instances.
-   * Executes after ebs snapshot and ssm capture
+   * Executes after ebs snapshot and ssm capture.
-   * Lessens runtime charges
+   * Minimizes runtime charges.

-7. Report on cloudtrail and flowlogs status
+7. Report on Cloudtrail and Flowlogs status.
-   * If logs are available, print out location of logs
+   * If logs are available, print out location of logs.